istio/istio.io/content/en/docs/ops/configuration/telemetry/monitoring-multicluster-prometheus/index.md

 Notes:

-* **CLUSTER_NAME** should be set to the same value which is used to create the cluster (set via: values.global.multiCluster.clusterName).
+* `CLUSTER_NAME` should be set to the same value which is used to create the cluster (set via `values.global.multiCluster.clusterName`).

 * No Authentication to the Prometheus endpoint(s) is provided.
 This means that anyone will be able to query your cluster-local Prometheus(es).
 This may not be desirable.

 * Without proper HTTPS configuration of the gateway, everything is being transported via plaintext.
 This may not be desirable.

 ### Production Prometheus from one of the clusters

-If you desire to run a Prometheus in one of the clusters, you will need to establish connectivity from the production instance of Prometheus to each of the cluster-local Prometheuses within the mesh.
+If you desire to run a Prometheus in one of the clusters, you will need to establish connectivity from the production instance of Prometheus to each of the cluster-local Prometheus(es) within the mesh.

 This is really just a customization of the process for external federation.
-You will need to establish the Gateway, VirtualService, and DestinationRule in each remote cluster as above in External Production Prometheus.
+You will need to establish the `Gateway`, `VirtualService`, and `DestinationRule` in each remote cluster as above in External Production Prometheus.

 {{< image width="80%"
     link="./in-mesh-production-prometheus.svg"